IELTS Cue Card Sample 445 - Describe an interesting person you know

 I first met Mr. Albert when he came to our class as a physics teacher.
 I was in my second semester then.
 He is basically a lecturer in our university and this is his main profession.
 Apart from that, he writes for a science magazine and also works there as a part-time consultant.

 There are many aspects I find very interesting about him.
 First, the way he dresses is quite primitive and outdated.
 Someone mistakenly will think him as a clerk or as a jobless person instead of being a professor of a large university.
 Interestingly his preference for wrist-watches and shoes are quite exceptional and all of his watches and shoes are branded and must be very expensive.
 Again, as a physics teacher when he tells ghost stories, you won’t believe him.
-He is a gifted person with a quite remarkable ways of teaching and inspiring others.
+He is a gifted person with a quite remarkable way of teaching and inspiring others.
 I personally like his teaching style very much.
-Then his fascination about stamp and coins is also interesting.
+Then his fascination with stamp and coins is also interesting.
 He has some hobbies which are popular among children and could hardly be seen among adults.
 Finally, he has a rich collection of books but he never lends any books to anyone.
 As an explanation, he once told us that people hardly return his books.

 Everything I know about this person is quite interesting to me.
 Thus he is probably the most interesting person I have ever known.